Sigma Auth

 While maintaining schema.org compatibility, BAP extends these schemas with Bitcoin-specific fields:

-• bitcoinAddress - Primary Bitcoin (BSV) address
+• rootAddress - Root Bitcoin (BSV) address for the identity

-• paymail - Human-readable payment address
+• paymail - Human-readable payment address (in identity data)

 • Additional blockchain-related attestations